FG-AI4H/Documentation/Core-Package-(CP)/AWS-Infrastructure.md

 ![End2End MVP (1).jpg](/.attachments/End2End%20MVP%20(1)-9cfb57d6-6288-48e4-bbbe-8004451702a8.jpg)

 ### Cognito
 Users authenticate using AWS Cognito service.
 They get a JWT token they use to get access to the required services.
-To use Cognito User Pools within your apps please refer to the documentation: [https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-integrate-apps.html](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-integrate-apps.html)
+To use Cognito User Pools within your apps please refer to the documentation: [https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-integrate-apps.html](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-integrate-apps.html).
+The endpoint is secured by API keys and Cognito for user-level authentication and user-group authorization.

 ### S3 Bucket
 To upload private datasets we use presigned S3 URL ([see here](https://docs.aws.amazon.com/AmazonS3/latest/dev/PresignedUrlUploadObject.html)).
-This mechanism is managed by a Lambda function available in the [AWS FHIR implementation](https://github.com/awslabs/fhir-works-on-aws-deployment)
+This mechanism is managed by a Lambda function available in the [AWS FHIR implementation](https://github.com/awslabs/fhir-works-on-aws-deployment).

 ### EKS Cluster
 The EKS cluster is running with internet-facing access of the K8S API endpoints now with the EC2 cluster nodes in private subnets.